 Q: What do blue signs indicate?

 A: Blue signs usually indicate a service or utility, such as toilets, food, rest stops, accommodation, airports, etc. Some tourist destinations have blue signs when we would have though a brown sign is more appropriate.
 Brown Signs may incorporate these in the future.
-Visitor information centres are indicated with a blue sign with a white or yellow I, these are being considered for listing in Brown Signs also.
+Visitor information centres are indicated with a blue sign with a white or yellow i, these have been included in Brown Signs also.